 The Dark Romanticism of Living Art

 Red-carpet fixture Emma Chamberlain delivered a dark, poetic masterpiece, wearing a custom Mugler creation by Miguel Castro Freitas.
 The gown drew heavy inspiration from the house’s legendary 1997 archival collections, featuring an intricate, hand-painted design that resembled the textured, organic layers of a wilting chrysalis or a butterfly wingspan.
+There are very strong organic and natural themes of the kind of beauty and form that only occurs in nature and fine art.
+From expressionist painting, to impasto to colours of flowers or butterflies, its a technical triumph yet minimal and very well modelled.

-The look was a perfect embodiment of the Fashion Is Art ethos, blurring the line between organic nature and high-fashion tailoring.
+The look was a perfect embodiment of the Fashion Is Art ethos, blurring the line between nature and high-fashion tailoring.
 Backed by exceptional, deep-hued gemstones from Chopard, Chamberlain managed to bring a sophisticated, slightly gothic mood to the steps, showing a deep maturity and understanding of fashion history that captivated both photographers and critics.

 The Trompe L’oeil Canvas: Isla Johnston in Loewe